Annual budget: What can we expect of Carbon Tax in 2020?

 “Embedded carbon is not only a moral issue – but on the commercial side there is no question that the carbon-intensity of our products will make them less appealing for major international markets.
 South Africa can’t have a carbon tax and continue to be as intensive as we are with fossil fuels,” James notes.
 The expertise to guide South Africa to affordable and sustainable energy production at the required scale is available.

-Net Zero Carbon buildings are not subject to carbon tax because the electricity they have no carbon footprint.
-Start a conversation today with the GBCSA on how a Net Zero certification will benefit your building: firstname.lastname@example.org.
+Net Zero Carbon buildings are not subject to Carbon Tax because the electricity they use has no carbon footprint.
+Start a conversation today with the GBCSA on how a Net Zero certification will benefit your building: email@example.com.